kogcyc/insite/README.md

     { path: 'three/3.md', className: 'three' }
 ];
 ```

-That JS object is a map part of a <strong>kassette</strong> directory structure that looks like this:
+The JavaScript object serves as a map that defines the structure of the <strong>kassette</strong> directory, which is organized as follows:

 ```
 root/